Leopold van der Pals: Dornach 1934-1966

 Marussja died in 1934.
 Her death affected Leopold deeply.
 He withdrew himself to Ascona, Switzerland, and mourned the loss of his wife.
 Here Van der Pals wrote 80 poems to her love and memory; 45 of them were put to music.
 The work became his Op.
 96, In Memoriam with the subtitle ”Dem Geiste meiner Frau".
 He then finally settled down in Dornach in Switzerland, where he lived during the remaining 31 years of his life.

 In the early 1930s, Van der Pals experienced the loss of many people close to him: his wife, his father, and several of his close friends.
 During this period, he composed his Requiem and the Third violin sonata, Op.
 101, with the middle movement ”Marcia funebre”.
 He also now orchestrated the Second Symphony, Op.
 51. The premiere of the symphony took place in Vienna in 1937, with his brother Nicolaï van Gilse van der Pals conducting.
 At the same concert, his Third symphony and Violin Concerto were also played.

 Even though the interest in van der Pals’ music was extensive, the possibilities of performances were soon to be diminished.
 The climate for modern composers and artists suffered from the harsh political atmosphere and escalating international conflicts.
 With the start of World War II all possibilities were gone and many artists migrated to America where the conditions were better.
 Leopold decided to stay in Switzerland even though this meant to distance himself from the modern music environment.
 He never stopped creating, no matter which obstacles came his way.
 Apart from the 252 completed opuses, he also wrote poems, articles, reviews and librettos for all of his eight operas.
 At the time of Leopold's death on 1 February 1966 aged 83, his last piece, an opera called Isis was left on the piano unfinished.

 Family

 Van der Pals married Maria (Marussja) von Beshe in St. Petersburg in 1907.
-They had one daughter, Lea van Gilse van der Pals, who became a famous dancer and teacher, both in Dornach, Switzerland and internationally.
-Leopold's brother, Nicolaï van Gilse van der Pals, was a conductor in Helsinki and elsewhere in Europe.
+They had one daughter, Lea van Gilse van der Pals, who became a renowned dancer and teacher, both in Dornach, Switzerland and internationally.
+One of Leopold's younger brothers, Nicolaï van Gilse van der Pals, was a conductor in Helsinki and elsewhere in Europe.